 How We Helped a Boston Man Sue His Sister’s Insurance Company After He Was Bit By Her Dog

 Suing a family member for a personal injury case can certainly feel “taboo.”
-Same goes for suing a friend or neighbor.
+The same goes for suing a friend or neighbor.

 It was only partially successful, and his ear will always have some obvious cosmetic deformity.